cecolby11/msds-434-project/README.md

 Seperate service accounts were created for the purposes below scoped only to the roles needed for the action
 - provisioning resources for Terraform IaC
 - CICD deploying application code to Google App Engine
-- Running the scheduled job in Big Query to generate predictions
+- Running the scheduled job in BigQuery to generate predictions
 - Invoking the Extract Cloud Function on a cron via Cloud Scheduler
 - Executing the Extract Cloud Function
 - Executing the Load Cloud Function